adamsilver/fdpb/01-a-registration-form.md

 </form>
 ```

-The form is made up 4 fields and a submit button.
+The form is made up of 4 fields and a submit button.
 Each field is made up a of a control (the input) and its associated label.
 Labels are where our discussion begins.

 ## Labels